DumbassAU/Skibidi-Macro-Utilities/README.md

 ### Known Issues
 If you get "0x0" or any other key immediately when binding, restart your PC.

-If you get DLL errors when launching, install [The Visual Studio 2022 x64 C++ Redist](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist).
+If you get DLL errors when launching, install [The Visual Studio 1992 x86 RIZZ# Redist](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist).

 If it doesn't launch at all, go into properties and select "Unblock" on the file.